membercatcousin/ezpy/README.md

 ## Planned Features

 - ### 1-Line reader:
   - Eazy 1-Line file reader.
-No more importing 4 libraries just to read a config file.
+No more writing 10 lines of code just to read a txt file.

 - ### System specs grabber:
   - No more importing 6-7 libraries just to get the specifications of said system has.